Curriculum-based Sample Efficient Reinforcement Learning for Robust Stabilization of a Quadrotor

 \section{Procedure for Sequential Training}

 In this article, the standard implementation of the Proximal Policy Optimization (PPO) algorithm, considered a state-of-the-art RL algorithm \cite{xue_improved_2022}, is used to train the curriculum learning policy. \textbf{Training process and simulation engine.} Table \ref{tab:PPO_parameters} presents the parameters used in the PPO algorithm and Table \ref{tab:crazyflie_parameters} presents the physical parameters for Crazyflie 2.x Quadrotor used for simulation.

-For the training process, we used Gym-PyBullet-Drones \cite{noauthor_utiasdslgym-pybullet-drones_nodate}, a gymnasium \cite{noauthor_gymnasium_nodate} environment that uses PyBullet Physics \cite{erwin_coumans_and_yunfei_bai_pybullet_2024} as the physics engine and StableBaselines3 \cite{raffin_stable-baselines3_2021} as the library of reliable implementations of RL algorithm in PyTorch. \textit{Gym-PyBullet-Drones} was developed to work directly with Crazyflie 2.0 in the $\times$ and $+$ configurations, and allows for introducing disturbances into the training environment and during policy testing.
+For the training process, we used \textit{Gym-PyBullet-Drones} \cite{noauthor_utiasdslgym-pybullet-drones_nodate}, a gymnasium \cite{noauthor_gymnasium_nodate} environment that uses PyBullet Physics \cite{erwin_coumans_and_yunfei_bai_pybullet_2024} as the physics engine and StableBaselines3 \cite{raffin_stable-baselines3_2021} as the library of reliable implementations of RL algorithms in PyTorch. \textit{Gym-PyBullet-Drones} was developed to work directly with Crazyflie 2.0 in the $\times$ and $+$ configurations, and allows for introducing obstacles into the training environment and during policy testing.

-The actor (policy) neural network is an Multi-layered Perceptron (MLP) network \cite{popescu_multilayer_2009} with four layers: the first is a layer of 12 inputs (the observation space), the two hidden layers have 64 fully connected nodes with $\tanh$ activation functions and the last layer is a four node layer (the action space).
-The critic (value function) network has the same architecture, except for the last layer which is a one-node layer yielding the output of the value function.
-Figure \ref{fig:NN_structure} shows the architecture of the actor-critic neural networks.
-The training was executed on a high-performance computing platform with Ubuntu 22.04 and an Intel Core i9 processor with 16 cores CPU and 128 GB RAM, using a NVIDIA GeForce RTX 4090 GPU and Python 3.10.
-Four parallel environments were used in the training process.
+The actor (policy) neural network is a Multi-layered Perceptron (MLP) network \cite{popescu_multilayer_2009} with four layers: the first is a layer of 12 inputs (the observation space), the two hidden layers have 64 fully connected nodes with $\tanh$ activation functions, and the last layer is a four-node layer (the action space).
+The critic (value function) network has the same architecture, except for the last layer, which is a one-node layer yielding the output of the value function.
+Figure \ref{fig:NN_structure} shows the RL training architecture, along with the configuration of the actor-critic neural networks used in this work.
+The training was executed on a single CPU on a Compute-skylake Kebnekaise HPC2N node with an Intel Xeon Gold 6132 CPU and 192 GB RAM running 4 parallel environments.